Practicum in Sustainable AgricultureCome Farm With Us!

 The Practicum is offered for credit through Skagit Valley College and Seattle Central Community College, or as adult education directly through Viva Farms.

 The Practicum is offered at both Viva Farms’ locations — in Mount Vernon in Skagit County, and in Woodinville in King County.
 The Skagit Practicum is offered in English and Spanish.

-Upon successful completion of the course, participants will be eligible to apply to participate in the Viva Farms incubator program as an independent operator of their farm business.
+Upon successful completion of the program, student farmers will be eligible to apply to participate in the Viva Farms incubator program as an independent operator of their own farm business.
 The Viva Farms incubator is a non-profit organization with the mission to empower aspiring and limited-resource farmers by providing bilingual training in holistic and organic farming practices, and access to land, infrastructure & equipment, training, marketing and capital.

 Frequently Asked Questions (FAQs)

 How much does the Practicum program cost?

 - Taking the course from Viva Farms directly costs $300 per quarter or $900 for the entire program.

 - Payment plans and scholarships are available on a financial need basis.